Under the Volcano: In other media

 John Huston directed the 1984 film adaptation, with Albert Finney, Jacqueline Bisset, Anthony Andrews and Katy Jurado.
-It received Oscar nominations for Best Actor in a Leading Role (Albert Finney) and Best Music, Original Score.
+It received Academy Award nominations for Best Actor in a Leading Role (Albert Finney) and Best Music, Original Score.

 Volcano: An Inquiry Into the Life and Death of Malcolm Lowry (1976) is a National Film Board of Canada documentary produced by Donald Brittain and Robert A. Duncan and directed by Brittain and John Kramer.
 It opens with the inquest into Lowry's "death by misadventure," and then moves back in time to trace the writer's life.
 Selections from Lowry's novel are read by Richard Burton amid images shot in Mexico, the United States, Canada and England.

-The novel was the inspiration for the 1971 song "The Consul At Sunset" by Jack Bruce and Pete Brown, as well as the 1987 song "Back Room of the Bar" by The Young Fresh Fellows.
+The novel was the inspiration for the 1971 song "The Consul at Sunset" by Jack Bruce and Pete Brown, as well as the 1987 song "Back Room of the Bar" by The Young Fresh Fellows.

-The book was featured in episode 5 of For All Mankind (TV series).